card gamer logo

 disney lorcana ability

-The things that the card actually does.
+Ability text shows the different things that the card can do.
 These are either triggered by other actions or effects that occur on your turn.
 Some words are ‘keyworded’ meaning that they do specific things repeatedly.
+For example, the Elsa, Snow Queen card above has the ‘Freeze’ ability; you may exert (turn sideways) the Elsa card in order to exert a chosen opposing character.

 Lore